bkuhn/talks/Samba-XP-2012/compliance.markdown

 + I've been doing this 13 years &amp; the &ldquo;egregious&rdquo; queue has never been near empty.

-# I Know You Won't Be Perfect
+# I Know They Won't Be Perfect

 + Believe it or not, I'm a pragmatist.